rubencanovaca/sw-wiki/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run lint`

-Launches the ESLint check
+Launches the ESLint check.

 ### `npm run lint:fix`

-Launches the ESLint check and tries to fix errors
+Launches the ESLint check and tries to fix errors.

-## Learn More
+## TODO:

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+- Add greater coverage with unit tests
+- Make data persistent in the browser (LocalStorage)